homelabos/homelabos/docs/setup/faq.md

 Check your `config/vault.yml` file.
 If it's encrypted just run `make decrypt`

+You also don't need to edit the `config/` files directly at all, or worry about where the config values are.
+Just use `make set` and `make get` and it will access the variable correctly regardless of what config file it lives in.

 ## I get `exec user process caused 'exec format error'`

 You are trying to run AMD code on ARM infrastructure.
 Make sure you have set `arm` to True in your config file.